Destination Pakistan Guide

 The three granite boulders bearing 14 edicts engraved by order of the Mauryan King Ashoka in the 3rd century BC are located on the north side of the town of Mansehra.
 The inscription bearing Kharoshti script is fading away and almost impossible to see despite the shelters to protect it.

-Diamer Section of the Karakoram Highway: Threshold to Gilgit-Baltistan
+Diamer Section: Threshold to Gilgit-Baltistan

 The Diamer Section runs in the rugged mountains for about 200km starting from the border between Tangir and Kohistan to Jaglot near the junction point of three great mountain ranges where Gilgit River and Indus converge.